Updated by Linode Written by Linode

 Enter the name server in the Remote Nameserver field.

-The name server must allow zone transfers (AXFR) from:
+The name server must allow zone transfers (AXFR) from the following IP addresses:

 126.96.36.199 188.8.131.52 2600:3c00::5e 2600:3c00::5f

-Click Import Zone.
-The Linode Manager will connect to the remote name server and import your existing DNS records.
+Click Save.
+The Linode Cloud Manager will connect to the remote name server and import your existing DNS records.

-The Clone a Zone feature allows you to copy DNS records from an existing domain zone in your account to a new zone.
-Assuming you’ve already set up DNS records for one domain name, this is a good way to quickly create DNS records for another domain name that will be hosted on your existing Linode.
+The Clone feature allows you to copy DNS records from an existing domain in your Linode account to a new domain.
+If you’ve already set up DNS records for one of the services you host on your Linode account, this is a good way to quickly assign another domain to that same service.

-Enter the name of the new zone in the Into this zone field.
+Enter the name of the new domain in the New Domain field.

-Click Clone Zone.
-The DNS records will then be copied from the existing zone to the new zone.
+Click Create.
+The DNS records will then be copied from the existing domain to the domain.

-Click Yes, delete this sucker to permanently delete the zone, including all associated records.
-It can take up to 30 minutes for the changes to be removed.
+Select Remove to permanently delete the domain, including all associated DNS records.
+It can take up to 30 minutes for the changes to take effect.